PHS eLearning Information

 While our intention is to use as many days as possible for eLearning, parents and students should still keep available the weather-related (snow make-up days) provided in the school calendar for possible make-up days should inclement weather occur during final exams or so often that the educational process is compromised.
 No set number will be given as to when we might consider using snow makeup days instead of eLearning, but instead Faculty will discuss the issues and concerns when the number of virtual days begins to cause complications in educational programming.
 As a general rule, two days of virtual instruction per class in succession (4 weather-related days in a row) are thought to be nearing the limit.

-- Faculty, Counseling, and Learning Support personnel are available from 9:00 a.m. – 3:00 p.m. via email and/or other communication vehicles to help individual students with their work if needed.
+Teachers, Counselors, and Learning Support personnel are available from 9:00 a.m. – 3:00 p.m. via email and/or other communication vehicles to help students with their work if needed.
 Parents and students should use teacher school emails to make initial contact.
-Faculty and staff can be reached by email using their first name initial and last name followed by @providencehigh.net.
-In addition, there is a general SOS line available for students and/or parents to report power outages or to seek advice in contacting teachers.
+In addition, there is a general SOS line available for students and parents to report internet outages or to seek advice in contacting teachers.

-- Students are required to turn in work that will be graded the first day the class meets after the eLearning day.
-Except in cases where there are two eLearning days in a row, most of the time students will have a day in between to meet with teachers to go over information they do not understand.
+Students are required to turn in work the first day the class meets after the eLearning day.
+Except in cases where there are two eLearning days in a row, most of the time students will have a full non-class day on campus to meet with teachers outside of class to go over information they do not understand.
 In the case of consecutive days missed, students needing additional help would need to contact teachers the day before the next class meeting to request any accommodations.
-Students with special learning needs may contact the Learning Difference Coordinator or a Counselor for additional help if needed.
-For any students who experience a prolonged power outage or do not have access to the internet, they may receive a one-day extension (the next day after the class meets not the next class period) to complete assignments ONLY if they report to the SOS line or make arrangements with the teacher on the day school is canceled.
+Students with special learning needs may contact the Director of Learning Support Services or a Counselor for additional help.